 - Lead and command the Central Armed Police Forces (CAPF) which include the Central Police Organizations (CPO) such as Border Security Force (BSF), Central Reserve Police Force (CRPF), Indo-Tibetan Border Police (ITBP), National Security Guard (NSG), Central Industrial Security Force (CISF), Vigilance Organizations and Indian Federal Law Enforcement Agencies.

-- Interact and coordinate closely with the members of other All India Services and with the Indian Revenue Service and also with the Indian Armed Forces primarily with the Indian Army.
+- Interact and coordinate closely with the members of other All India Services and with the Indian Revenue Service.
+He/she is required to do the same with the Indian Armed Forces including a primary interaction and coordination with the Indian Army.

-- Maintain peace among the public is one of the most important duties of an IPS officers as well as they are responsible to take necessary decisions in their allotted state or district to maintain peace.
+- Maintain peace among the public.
+It is one of the most important duties of IPS officers.
+They are also responsible for taking necessary decisions in their allotted state or district to maintain peace.

 - Provide security to VIPs.
-In fact, for the protection of Chief ministers and Prime minister, IPS Officers are allotted frequent duties, as well.
+In fact, for the protection of Chief ministers and Prime minister, IPS Officers are allotted frequent duties.

-- To Inculcate integrity of the highest order, sensitivity to aspirations of people in a fast-changing social and economic milieu, respect for human rights, a broad liberal perspective of law and justice and high standard of professionalism.
+- To Inculcate integrity of the highest order, sensitivity to aspirations of people in a fast-changing social and economic milieu, respect for human rights, a broadly liberal perspective of law and justice and a high standard of professionalism.

 Full Form of IAS

-Formerly known as Imperial Civil Service (ICS), Indian Administrative Service (IAS) is a civil services examination.
+Formerly known as the Imperial Civil Service (ICS), Indian Administrative Service (IAS) is a Civil Services examination.
 It is the most prestigious administrative civil service and one of the toughest competitive exams in India.
 The subjects of Nepal are also eligible to appear and compete in this exam.

 Candidates who want to apply for the civil service exams should:

-- Have professional and technical qualifications that are recognized by the Government of India (or its equivalent are also eligible to apply)
+- Have professional and technical qualifications that are recognized by the Government of India (or its equivalent as they then become eligible to apply)